 Post-Certification Requirements.

 Once the device meets the certification testing requirements, the Executive Officer shall issue the vendor an Executive Order.
-The vendor may sell the device and use the device for compliance purposes with this HD I/M regulation only if the vendor possesses a valid Executive Order.
+The vendor may sell the device and use the device for compliance purposes with this HD I/M Regulation only if the vendor possesses a valid Executive Order.
 An Executive Order is valid from the indicated effective date until the end of the calendar year for which it is issued.
 The vendor may renew annually the certification for the device by following the procedure described in section F of this Part.

 With CARB approval, the vendor shall provide necessary device updates as provided in the set schedule that was approved by CARB as specified in subsection B.6 of this Part.
 The Executive Officer may waive the set schedule update if a problem is detected with the device that critically impacts the compliance with the certified configuration.
 Upon CARB’s request, the vendor shall provide an approved emergency update.